 These are one of my all time favorite cookies to eat, make, and share.
 Ina Garten introduced me to the added bonus of coconut on a jam thumbprint close to 10 years ago now when I stumbled across her recipe for the first time, and I have never looked back.
 Oddly addicting, people usually accept one to start, but go back for two or three or four.
 They go quick.
-The batch makes roughly 30 cookies, and it seems like a lot of cookies to begin with, but at the rate they are consumed when shared you start to think maybe it won’t be enough.
+The batch makes 25-30 cookies, and it seems like a lot of cookies to begin with, but at the rate they are consumed when shared you start to think maybe it won’t be enough.
 They aren’t overly sweet and require only a handful of ingredients that most likely you already have in the home.

 Does anyone else have three to four jars of jam in their fridge at any given time that all manage to have less than a quarter of the jar remaining?
-I'm a bit of a condiment hoarder.
+I'll admit, I’m a bit of a condiment hoarder.
 Well, this recipe is a fantastic way to use up those random remnants of fruit preserves.
 For these, I used both apricot and cherry.
 But I’ve made them in the past with marmalade, raspberry, blackberry, strawberry— it’s all good.
 Just pick your favorite.

 Then the jam is nestled in a delightfully buttery shortbread cookie that is faintly sweet, but not overly so, and rolled in an egg wash to then coat with a layer of shredded coconut.
 The coconut bronzes and crisps up while these bake and adds both a sweetness they require and textural appeal that really makes them rise above the average thumbprint cookie.
 The jam melts into the indentations under the heat of baking, then firms up into a more solid, chewy texture after.
 So simple, but so so good.